 Q Thank you.
-And before we go on to talk about your experience and your daughter's experience, could you start by telling me a bit about your daughter before she was diagnosed?
+And before we go on to talk about your experience and your experience, could you start by telling me a bit about your before was diagnosed?

-A She's quite a mellow character, quite an easy-going child, very sporty, very outdoors, loves nature a huge amount, out on her bike or climbing or walking or all sorts of things.
+A quite a mellow character, quite an easy-going child, very sporty, very outdoors, loves nature a huge amount, out on bike or climbing or walking or all sorts of things.

 Q Thank you.
-Mrs King, I'd like to begin by thinking about the events around your daughter's diagnosis up to the point that she was admitted to the Edinburgh Sick Kids Hospital.
-Could you describe the circumstances of your daughter's diagnosis?
+Mrs King, I'd like to begin by thinking about the events around your diagnosis up to the point that diagnosis admitted to the Edinburgh Sick Kids Hospital.
+Could you describe the circumstances of your diagnosis?

 A The main thing had been a sore tummy.
-She'd been sent home from school a number of times with a sore tummy.
-One night in particular, she was up in agony for hours on end.
-I'd given her Calpol and all sorts and nothing seemed to bring it down.
+Deen sent home from school a number of times with a sore tummy.
+One night in particular, was up in agony for hours on end.
+I'd given Calpol and all sorts and nothing seemed to bring it down.
 So we went to the GP the following morning.
-The GP checked her over, couldn't find anything wrong with her.
+The GP checked cover, couldn't find anything wrong with cover.